kptdev/kpt/docs/ROADMAP.md

 and features are going to be highly dependent on feedback we get from beta testers.

+The list of all the future milestones can be found here: [kpt milestones]

 ## Upgrading from previous version of kpt.
 There are a number of breaking changes that had to be done to clean up the CLI and the data format for kpt.
 Please visit the [migration guide] for